 Yamaha CGS 104A is a full size model and a students’ favorite for its overall value and sound.

 The sound quality of the CGS104A feels more ‘expensive’ than the actual price.
 Its features are typical Yamaha ones – good woods, great build and continued student confidence over the years.
-Wherever there is formal education concerning the classical guitar – online, a conservatory or with a tutor – the 104A has a great reputation.
+Wherever there is formal education concerning the classical guitar – online, a conservatory or with a tutor – the 104A enjoys a great reputation.

 The top wood is laminated spruce.
 The wood for the sides, back and neck is laminated Meranti/Nato and it’s Rosewood for the fingerboard.
 The number of frets is 18 and the finish is glossy.